hobinjk/hobinjk.github.io/_drafts/clap-sensor-thing.md

 categories: javascript wot iot
 ---

-My goal is to write an adapter for making my lights clap-activated!
-This requires a microphone as input, so I'll be plugging one into my Gateway and seeing what I can do with it.
+Our goal in this post is to write an adapter for making lights clap-activated!
+This requires a microphone as input, so I'll be plugging one into my Gateway and guiding you through setting it up as a clap-sensing Web Thing.

 ![clap on clap off](/assets/images/clap-on-clap-off.png)